civo/cli/README.md

 #### Introduction

+Access to object stores is controlled by credentials management.
+When a new object store is created, a default administrative set of credentials is created with it.
+You can create other credentials for object stores you create, and export credential information for use in applications.

 #### Listing Object Store Credentials

 You can run `civo objectstore credential ls` to get the list of all object store credentials in your account.

 ```sh
 $ civo objectstore credential ls